vidyagames998/vidyagames998.github.io/dw1/index.md

 Go SW to drill cave and fight Ogremon with 3 Agumon one last time, autopilot back

-We are getting close to 50 Prosperity where you will fight a Seadramon, make sure to have a protection for this fight.
-When we beat Seadramon the final dungeon will open up.
+We are getting close to 50 Prosperity where you will fight a Airdramon, make sure to have a protection for this fight.
+When we beat Airdramon the final dungeon will open up.

 There are a number of different digimon you can recruit to get to 50 prosperity and the path you choose does not matter.